The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Related Work

 \section{Related Work}

-There is a vast body of literature on \gls{MEV} and \gls{DeFi} research, covering research topics such as arbitrage~\cite{gogol2024crossrollupmevnonatomicarbitrage,Heimbach-Non-Atomic-Arbitrage@SP24,Pernice@Stable-Arbitrage@FC21}, sandwiching~\cite{Weintraub@IMC22}, frontrunning~\cite{daian2020flash,Messias@FC23,Torres@USENIX21}, and liquidations~\cite{Messias@FC23,Qin@IMC21}, with most studies focusing on \gls{L1} blockchains like Ethereum and \gls{PBS}-style~\cite{Heimbach@IMC23} designs.
-The recent rise of \gls{L2} solutions such as rollups like Arbitrum, Base, and Optimism has introduced new dynamics, as these systems process a substantially higher volume of transactions compared to their underlying \gls{L1} (e.g., Ethereum) at a significantly lower cost.
-This shift has opened a new chapter in the study of \gls{MEV} capture within rollups.
-Initial research has investigated how \gls{MEV} manifests in these environments~\cite{Torres@CCS24,gogol2024crossrollupmevnonatomicarbitrage,Gogol@MARBLE24}, but the field remains nascent, leaving ample opportunity for deeper empirical and theoretical exploration.
-We next review prior works most relevant to our study.
+There is a vast body of literature on \gls{MEV} and \gls{DeFi} research, covering topics such as arbitrage~\cite{gogol2024crossrollupmevnonatomicarbitrage,Heimbach-Non-Atomic-Arbitrage@SP24,Pernice@Stable-Arbitrage@FC21}, sandwiching~\cite{Weintraub@IMC22}, frontrunning~\cite{daian2020flash,Messias@FC23,Torres@USENIX21}, and liquidations~\cite{Messias@FC23,Qin@IMC21}.
+Most existing studies focus on Ethereum and other Layer-1 blockchains, as well as on \gls{PBS}-style architectures~\cite{Heimbach@IMC23}.
+The rapid growth of Layer-2 rollups such as Arbitrum, Base, and Optimism has introduced new transaction ordering dynamics, as these systems process substantially larger transaction volumes than their underlying \gls{L1}s while offering significantly lower transaction costs.
+This shift has opened a new research frontier for understanding \gls{MEV} extraction and mitigation in rollup environments.
+Initial work has investigated how \gls{MEV} manifests in these systems~\cite{Torres@CCS24,gogol2024crossrollupmevnonatomicarbitrage,Gogol@MARBLE24}, but empirical evidence on production deployments remains limited.

-\paraib{MEV and Fair Transaction Ordering} The challenge of \gls{MEV}, which refers to the value that can be extracted by reordering, inserting, or censoring transactions, was first formalized by Daian et al.~\cite{daian2020flash}.
-Their work revealed the \gls{MEV}'s impact on fairness and consensus stability, highlighting attacks such as frontrunning.
-Subsequent efforts have attempted to mitigate MEV through fair ordering policies and cryptographic techniques.
-For example, \stress{Mempool} privacy via threshold encryption~\cite{Choudhuri2024ThresholdEncryption}, which hides transaction contents until ordering is fixed, and \stress{order-fairness} protocols like Wendy~\cite{Kursawe2020Wendy}, Aequitas~\cite{Kelkar-Aequitas}, Themis~\cite{Kelkar2023Themis}, and Helix~\cite{Yakira2021Helix}, which aim to neutralize latency advantages through cryptographic or consensus-level mechanisms.
-While effective in theory, these solutions often add complexity, latency, or a require multi-sequencer architecture, thereby hindering wide adoption.
+\parab{MEV and Fair Transaction Ordering} The concept of \gls{MEV} was first formalized by Daian et al.~\cite{daian2020flash}, who demonstrated how miners and other privileged actors can extract value by reordering, inserting, or censoring transactions.
+Their work revealed the impact of \gls{MEV} on market fairness and consensus security, motivating a large body of subsequent research on mitigation mechanisms.
+One line of work focuses on preserving \stress{mempool privacy} through techniques such as threshold encryption~\cite{Choudhuri2024ThresholdEncryption}, which prevents participants from observing transaction contents before ordering decisions are finalized.
+Another line of work develops \stress{order-fairness} protocols, including Wendy~\cite{Kursawe2020Wendy}, Aequitas~\cite{Kelkar-Aequitas}, Themis~\cite{Kelkar2023Themis}, and Helix~\cite{Yakira2021Helix}, which seek to eliminate latency advantages through cryptographic or consensus-level guarantees.
+While these approaches provide strong theoretical fairness guarantees, they often introduce additional complexity, latency, communication overhead, or require multi-sequencer architectures, limiting their deployment in practice.